GPRACF Frequently Asked Questions

 Further information is available at www.countygp.ab.ca/animalcare.

-No. Any animal that is not adopted after a short period will be transferred to outside agencies.
+No. Any animal that is not adopted after a short period will be transferred to an outside agency.
 No healthy animal will be at risk of euthanasia as a result of this transfer process.

-The animals up for adoption will be featured on the Grande Prairie Regional Animal Care Facebook page at www.facebook.com/gpracf.
+The animals up for adoption are featured on the Grande Prairie Regional Animal Care Facility Facebook page at www.facebook.com/gpracf.
 Prospective animal adopters are also welcome to visit the Facility at 12220-104 Avenue in the Brochu Industrial Park.

-At the Grande Prairie Regional Care Facility, prices for adoption have been reduced.
+Prices for adoption at the GPRACF are lower than they were at the former GPSPCA.
 This better aligns prices with those throughout the rest of Alberta.
 The new rates are as follows:

 New Adoption Rates